 Internet speed in Mexico

 However, rural parts of Mexico are still struggling to have a steady internet connection.
-The most popular internet services providers are TelMex and TelCel.
-They are the go-to option for maximum 4G coverage across the country.
+The most popular internet service providers are TelMex and TelCel.
+They are the go-to options for the maximum of 4G coverage across the country.

 I suggest you get a prepaid plan from both providers (you better have a phone that can take two sims), this way, when the signal will be a bit weak from one provider, you will be able to switch to another one.

 I have been working from quite remote places, such as Mahahual, Akumal Jungle, or Holbox, and I managed to get my work done.
 However, I would not recommend any of these places for people who really need high-speed internet.

 In this article, I’m sharing a few tips on how to get the best Internet speed in Mexico.

 All the information needed can be found in this Wikipedia page we linked to just below:

 If you live in any of the green countries on the map below, you won’t need a Visa to visit Mexico, and you will be able to stay up to 180 days.